jsoizo/kotlin-csv/README.md

 #### Customize

-When you create CsvWriter, You can choose write options like charset.
+When you create CsvWriter, You can choose write options.
 ```kotlin
 val writer = csvWriter {
     charset = Charsets.ISO_8859_1